Stan15/TAB2XML/README.md

 Title – You can set the title of song. <br/>
 Artist – You can set the artist name. <br/>
-Conversion Method – You can choose your score type.
-Piano or Tablature type. <br/>
 File Name – You can name your file. <br/>

-Note: All of functions has not been implemented.
-It will be updated gradually.
+Note: Not all functions have been implemented.
+Updates will roll out gradually.

 If you set all of them, click save button. <br/>